786 Naval Air Squadron

-786 Naval Air Squadron (786 NAS) was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN) which last disbanded in late 1945, absorbed by 785 Naval Air Squadron.
-786 NAS formed at HMS Jackdaw, RNAS Crail, in November 1940, as a Torpedo Bomber Reconnaissance squadron.
-It operated a few different types of torpedo bomber aircraft, initially equipped with Fairey Albacore and shortly afterwards joined by Fairey Swordfish, these aircraft were replaced by Fairey Barracuda at the end of 1942.
+786 Naval Air Squadron (786 NAS), also referred to as 786 Squadron, is an inactive Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
+It was last operational between 1940 and 1945, at RNAS Crail, Fife, as a Torpedo Bomber Reconnaissance squadron and flew different types of torpedo bomber aircraft, initially equipped with Fairey Albacore and shortly afterwards Fairey Swordfish, these aircraft were replaced by Fairey Barracuda.